blabla1337/skf-flask/skf/markdown/code_examples/php/23-code_example--HTML_output--.md

 	}

 	/*
-	This type of approach should be used whenever you are allowing userinput in your DOM like for example, let's say a user was allowed to upload an image and set an alt text. when you do not sanitize his input a possible attack string could be:
+	This type of approach should be used whenever you are allowing user input in your DOM like for example, let's say a user was allowed to upload an image and set an alt text. when you do not sanitize his input a possible attack string could be:
 	*/